zivtech/devops-tools-example/README.md

 download the source code zip or tarball by accident).*

 ````bash
 git clone --recursive https://github.com/zivtech/devops-tools-example.git
 cd devops-tools-example
 librarian-puppet install
 vagrant up
 ````

+## Setup

+In order to get data into influxdb from sensu you will need to log into InfluxDB (see above) and create a user called database called `sensu` by running `CREATE DATABASE sensu` at the command field in the web window.